Keivan-Mousavi/Burglar-Alarm-ESP8266/README.md

 </p>

 <p>
-  * It should be noted that the above module is only for demos and for large projects need a more powerful module in terms of camera power and sending images online.
+  * It should be noted that the above module is only for demos and for large projects need a more powerful module.
  </p>

 <p>